Canvas Upgrades

 Well, the JB-Weld never held reliably.
 Some of the studs held for repeated separation from the sockets, but many came loose from the hatch frame.
 There just isn't enough surface contact between the stud base and the frame in addition to the difficulty clamping the stud to the frame described above.
 After two years the awnings were only being held by two or three fasteners, and I expected some of them to let go the next time I removed the awnings.

-While in Jacksonville for the winter I discussed this with Mike of Pat's Canvas and Sail Repair shop, and he suggested I use pop-rivets.
-He loaned me his rivet press and gave me a bunch of studs that are riveted.
-I drilled 1/8" holes in the frame where the JB-weld has let go and riveted the studs.
 These studs are a standard product from DOT fasteners (Durable).
-I believe I could have just as easily revitted one of the standard Durable studs using a normal blind rivet.
+I believe I could have just as easily have riveted one of the standard Durable studs using a normal blind rivet.
 The real key to this working well was Mike's rivet press, which has a small diameter die for the rivet stem.
 This die fits into the stud without deforming it.
 My rivet press has a larger die, and I believe it would deform the stud.
 So, I may be looking for a another press with a smaller die.
 I didn't rivet all of the studs.
 Those that were still secured by JB-Weld are still on the hatches.
 I will likely need to rivet these some time in the future.
 I also will likely want to attach other canvas items to metal with DOT fasteners.

 Shade Awnings for the Cockpit